Jacob-Berkelhamer/jacob-berkelhamer.github.io/_posts/2020-01-18-Strides-and-Anxieties.md

 Have an awesome week.
 Life is good, y'all.

 On a final, interesting note, I've noticed that the more anxious I become, the more my brain "speaks" to me in the _You_ form, as in **You** need to get to work or **you'll** fail.
-Brain, can we please get to a point where we're working together, and suggestions come in the "We" form?
+Brain, can we please get to a point where we're working together, and suggestions come in the _We_ form?
 Like: **We** should get started on this so that **we** can make it as fulfilling and successful as possible?